 In order to raise funding in the future, the Company may issue additional Ordinary Shares, including in the form of additional GDRs.
 Generally, existing holders of ordinary shares in Cyprus public companies are in certain circumstances entitled to pre-emptive rights on the issue of new ordinary shares in that company as described in "Description of Share Capital and Applicable Cypriot Law", though, under certain circumstances, such pre-emptive rights can be disapplied by the majorities described in "Description of Share Capital and Applicable Cypriot Law".
-At the meeting of the shareholders held on 23 November 2009, the shareholders of the Company voted to disapply preemptive rights in conjunction with the placement of up to 116,959,064 Ordinary Shares, including the 18,679,143 Ordinary Shares represented by the GDRs sold by the Company in the 2009 GDR Offering and the 29,411,264 Ordinary Shares issued as consideration for the Contribution.
-As a result, until 23 November 2010, holders of GDRs will not be able to exercise pre-emptive rights on any offering of up to 68,868,157 additional Ordinary Shares (or GDRs representing such Ordinary Shares) by the Company unless the shareholders decide otherwise in a general meeting.
+At the meeting of the shareholders held on 23 November 2009, the shareholders of the Company voted to disapply pre-emptive rights in conjunction with the placement of up to 116,959,064 Ordinary Shares, including the Ordinary Shares represented by the New GDRs and Ordinary Shares to be allocated to the Selling Shareholder in connection with the Contribution.
+As a result, following the Offering and until 23 November 2010, holders of GDRs will not be able to exercise pre-emptive rights on any offering of up to 116,959,064 additional Ordinary Shares (or GDRs representing such Ordinary Shares) by the Company unless the shareholders decide otherwise in a general meeting.
 Holders of GDRs in certain jurisdictions (including the United States) may not be able to exercise pre-emptive rights for ordinary shares represented by GDRs unless the applicable securities law requirements in such jurisdiction (including, in the United States, in some circumstances the filing of a registration statement under the Securities Act) are adhered to or an exemption from such requirements is available.
 The Company may not adhere to such requirements and an exemption may not be available.
 Accordingly, such holders may not be able to exercise their pre-emptive rights on future issuances of Ordinary Shares, and, as a result, their percentage ownership interest in the Company would be reduced.